davidcarboni/restolino/README.md

 ### What is it?

-A brutally opinionated, super-simple REST framework for Java.
+A brutally opinionated, super-simple REST API framework for Java.

 It's not comprehensive, won't give you the flexibility you want and doesn't really care about your special needs.